Neilchat/semantic_redliner/poa.md

   - The eval prompt is not reading the markdown table well
   - Extract answer from markdown as paragraph and pass to eval
 - Add tests, comments

+### Next agent iteration:
+- Extraction Agent: Extracts sections and entities.
+- Retrieval Agent: Retrieves and aligns similar sections from both documents.
+- Comparison Agent: Summarizes and compares the content.
+- Aggregation Agent: Compiles results into a structured final report.
+- Orchestrate using Langraph